acktreptow/ps-productions/README.md

 ## Future Enhancements

-Barring unforeseen circumstances, I don't plan on updating this project as I have achieved my goal of creating a responsive homepage that uses both React and Bootstrap.
+Unlikely, as I achieved my goal of creating a responsive homepage that uses both React and Bootstrap.

 ## Contact